brodycj/java-node/README.md

 TODO:
 - Automatic testing
-- Load JNI library in the library class
 - String, Array, and simple Object parameters and return value JS --> Java
 - JS --> Java with function return value
 - Callback Java --> Javascript with parameters and return value